antonbabenko/pre-commit-terraform/README.md

    `tofu_validate` hook will try to reinitialize them before running the `tofu validate` command.

-    **Warning**: If you use Terraform workspaces, DO NOT use this option ([details](https://github.com/tofuutils/pre-commit-opentofu/issues/203#issuecomment-918791847)).
+    **Warning**: If you use OpenTofu workspaces, DO NOT use this option ([details](https://github.com/tofuutils/pre-commit-opentofu/issues/203#issuecomment-918791847)).
 Consider the first option, or wait for [`force-init`](https://github.com/tofuutils/pre-commit-opentofu/issues/224) option implementation.

 4. `tofu_validate` in a repo with TerrOpenTofuaform module, written using OpenTofu 1.6.0+ and which uses provider `configuration_aliases` ([Provider Aliases Within Modules](https://www.terraform.io/language/modules/develop/providers#provider-aliases-within-modules)), errors out.